-Alma Zuniga is a senior and Psychology major with a Criminal Justice minor.
-She is a first generation student and plans to graduate in December of 2017.
-Alma served as Secretary of UTSA's National Criminal Justice Honor Society, Alpha Phi Sigma for the 2015-2016 academic year and currently serves as President for the 2017-2018 academic year.
+Alma Zuniga, graduated with her degree in Criminal Justice and Psychology in Dec. of 2017.
+She is proud to have been a first generation student at UTSA.
+Alma served as Secretary of UTSA's National Criminal Justice Honor Society, Alpha Phi Sigma for the 2015-2016 academic year and served as President for the 2017-2018 academic year.
 She plans to earn her master's and doctorate degrees with the goal of becoming a forensic psychologist.
 Alma has volunteered her time as community events such as the League of Women Voters, Rock-n-Roll Marathon, Spurs Security Straight Talk, and Alpha Phi Sigma Toy Drive for Family Services.
 She has also volunteered with Harlandale High School Special Needs Prom, Caroll Bell Carnival, and Graffiti Wipeout, as well as helping at risk students as a youth mentor at the Presa Community Center.
 When she isn't working or studying, Alma can be found spending time with her family, doing outdoor activities, collecting superhero memorabilia, reading books, writing poetry, or watching crime shows.

 Alejandra Cortes served as President of Alpha Phi Sigma during the 2015-2016 academic year and previously served as Vice-President for the 2014-2015 academic year.
 Alejandra is a senior majoring in Political Science accompanied with a minor in Criminal Justice and Legal Studies.
 She earned a full scholarship to UTSA and plans to graduate in the Spring of 2017 with magna cum laude honors. he was born in Guadalajara, Mexico, and has resided in San Antonio since age 5.
 She currently works at Prins Law Firm as a legal assistant.
 Prins Law Firm handles Real Estate Law, Asset Protection, Business Litigation, and other complex litigation.
 Alejandra has volunteered her time at community service events such as UTSA National Night Out, Special Olympics, San Antonio Housing Authority’s Paint-a-Thon, San Antonio Police Department’s Explorers program and SAPD’s Active Shooter Program.
 She has also volunteered with Faith Church, Child Safe, Selena Bidi Bidi Fun Run, Alpha Phi Sigma and UTSA Police Department Toy Drive for Family Violence Prevention Services, and Food Drives with the San Antonio Food Bank.
 She aspires to get accepted to either University of Texas School of Law, University of Miami School of Law, or University of California Los Angeles School of Law.
 She is interested in becoming a prosecutor, or practicing either immigration law or entertainment law.
 When she is not busy with work, classes and Alpha Phi Sigma, she enjoys working out, doing outdoor activities, going to the shooting range, spending time with her dog and watching crime shows.

-Nishita Maliek has dual degrees in Criminal Justice & Psychology, and she is currently enrolled in the Criminal Justice & Criminology Master's program at UTSA.
+Nishita Maliek has dual undergraduate degrees in Criminal Justice & Psychology, and a Master's in Criminal Justice & Criminology.
 She hopes to work as a correctional officer, eventually leading her way to help reform and rehabilitate individuals who have been released from prison and are trying to improve their lives, and feels Alpha Phi Sigma is a stepping stone to get there.
 Nishita has participated in many programs like I-Mentors, Camp Mosaic, Habitat for Humanity, and the Raul Jimenez Thanksgiving for the underprivileged.
 Outside of school Nishita loves to read books, play the piano, do yoga, and enjoys spending time with her family.

 After his May 10th graduation, Trevin now lives in Dallas and works for a great company, Diligence International Group, as an Investigative Specialist.
 Thanks to the knowledge and connections available to him through UTSA Criminal Justice Department, Trevin has been given the opportunity for an exciting career and a promising future.
 While at UTSA, Trevin served as President of the Alpha Phi Sigma Honor Society and was active in its many projects.